ctm/Bataan-Memorial-Death-March/README.md

 |Thursday|Slow Run|8.9 miles|
 |Friday|Slow Run|13.1 miles|

-I don't yet have a feel for what I'm *really* going to do come November.
-My guess is that I'll back off some of the mileage in order to concentrate more heavily on my pack runs.
-In the meantime, I'm really enjoying the increased mileage, and I think that significantly helped me finish the Tahoe 200.

 ## Pack (and exception) days

 In the following table, `speed` means as quickly as I can to minimize